connexcs/docs/docs/carrier.md

 ### Auth

 1. Carrier **IP Authentication**: This uses IP addresses to allow or disallow attempts to access service.
 To add authorized IP address(es), click the **`+`** button on the right.
-These fields are the same as in [Customer Auth](https://docs.connexcs.com/customer/auth/) except that they pertain to Carriers.
+These fields are the same as in [**Customer Auth**](https://docs.connexcs.com/customer/auth/) except that they pertain to Carriers.
 The only exceptions are:

     + **User name and Password**: These are for the call to connect out to the carrier, if server is acting as a UAC
     + **Outbound Proxy** (for Ingress only switches): Enter an IP of a Proxy server for calls to route to, before being sent to the carrier.
 This rewrites the UAC IP in the VIA field of the SIP header.
 This reduces management overhead as a customer only needs to authorize the single IP.
 Additionally, multiple addresses can be load balanced using the AnyEdge system.
     + **Weights**: If multiple switches configured in IP Authentication, this field sets weighting to determine which servers are preferred over others, essentially doing outbound distribution to a single carrier, but through multiple gateways to that carrier.

 2. Carrier **SIP User Authentication** would only be used to allow a carrier to connect into the system, not for outbound connections.
-Field details can be found under [Customer Auth](https://docs.connexcs.com/customer/auth/).
+Field details can be found under [**Customer Auth**](https://docs.connexcs.com/customer/auth/).

 ### Failover